Henry Hudson Regional High School: Athletics

 The Henry Hudson Regional High School Admirals compete in Division B Central of the Shore Conference, an athletic conference comprised of public and private high schools in Monmouth and Ocean counties along the Jersey Shore.
 The conference operates under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 150 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group I for most athletic competition purposes, which included schools with an enrollment of 75 to 476 students in that grade range.
-The school's co-op team with Keyport High School was classified by the NJSIAA as Group I South for football for 2018–2020.
+The school's co-op team with Keyport High School was classified by the NJSIAA as Group I South for football for 2024–2026, which included schools with 185 to 482 students.

 The school participates as the host school / lead agency for joint cooperative cross country running, boys / girls tennis and winter track teams with Keyport High School, while Keyport is the host school for girls soccer, boys / girls volleyball and wrestling teams.
 These co-op programs operate under agreements scheduled to expire at the end of the 2023–24 school year.

 The softball team made it to the Group I state championship game in 2015, losing to Cedar Grove High School in the tournament finals.